MatthewLSnell/2017---2019-Philadelphia-Pedestrian-Fatalities-Analysis/README.md

 # Background

-For this case study, I was tasked with analyzing motor vehicle collisions in Philadelphia, PA from January 2015 - December 2020 and provide recommendations on how to reduce the occurrence of motor vehicle collisions within Philadelphia.
+I utilized Python & SQL to analyze motor vehicle collisions in Philadelphia, Pennsylvania from January 2015 through December 2020 and created a Tableau dashboard to visualize my findings.

 # Data Source